 Most importantly this can be used as another tool to help you ensure that everyone goes home each day!

 About the Author:

 Bill graduated from East Carolina with a BS in Political Science before beginning his career with The Hartford as a multi-line claim rep in the Carolinas.
 Moving to the DC area he spent eighteen years at Travelers in multiple claim roles including Property Supervisor, Litigation Claim Handler, Construction Defect and lastly as Auto/General Liability Unit Manager in their Construction Department.

-As IA, a Marsh & McLennan Agency LLC Company’s Director of Claims, BilI’s primary role is as an advocate for our clients and to manage relationships and rapport with our carriers.
+As Marsh & McLennan Agency, known locally as Insurance Associates’s Director of Claims, BilI’s primary role is as an advocate for our clients and to manage relationships and rapport with our carriers.
 He is a technical resource for complex claims and disputes and also uses his experience to assist with loss control and training needs.